 A major HIV protein called P24, is produced 10-14 days after infection before antibodies are produced.
 The levels continue to rise and peak within 3-4 weeks after exposure and become non-detectable after 5-6 weeks.
 The P24 test is a 4th generation Antibody test that can detect the P24 antigen and antibody from a small sampling of blood from a finger prick.

 Conclusion: Which HIV Test is Right for Me?

 Antibody tests can take anywhere from one to three months to yield an accurate result and tend to be the least expensive type.
 Combination tests a slightly more.

 Early Detection HIV RNA Test

-RNA testing can identify the virus after just a few days, giving the best possible option for treatment.
-This way, patients can start treatment when viral load is very low, and keep it very low.
+RNA testing is also affordable and can identify the virus after just a few days of possible exposure, giving the best possible option for treatment.
+This way, patients can start treatments when the viral load is very low and keep it very low.
 The benefits here far outweigh any drawbacks.